With myopia control, your child may be able to avoid the use of thick corrective glasses, which may lead to serious eye problems later in life.

 Don't see you insurance?
 Call us Now

-Because Diamond Vision provides both medical and routine eye care, we accept a number of insurance plans to help cover the cost depending on your individual needs.
+Because The Contact Lens Center provides both medical and routine eye care, we accept a number of insurance plans to help cover the cost depending on your individual needs.
 Here are just some of the plans that we accept:

 Check with our staff if you have other types of coverage.